• Skip to primary navigation

 Too, many fruits, and rhubarb, a vegetable, already contain pectin in varying amounts.
 The trick to homemade jam without commercial pectin is to capitalize on the pectin already there, add a little high pectin fruit if needed to the mix and cooking the jam to a proper temperature.

-Jam made without commercial pectin is a little softer than jam made with it, but still creates a spreadable, luscious homemade jam.
+Jam made without commercial pectin is a little softer than jam made with it but still creates a spreadable, luscious homemade jam.
+If you love homemade condiments, you’ll enjoy this recipe!

 Love Rhubarb?
-Then, you’ll enjoy this naturally sweetened Maple-Rhubarb Conserve Recipe!
+You’ll enjoy this naturally sweetened Maple Rhubarb Conserve Recipe

 Each ingredient plays an important role in the jam making process.
 Let’s break it down:

-• Rhubarb: a low pectin vegetable, it contributes bulk, and flavor.
+• Rhubarb: a low pectin vegetable, it contributes bulk, color and flavor.

 • Citrus: in this case, orange, provides flavor and a boost of pectin the jam needs to help it set.
 It’s also the acid in this recipe, helping to draw out the natural pectin in the rhubarb.

-• Vanilla Bean: helps tie the rhubarb and citrus flavors together.
+• Vanilla Bean: ties the rhubarb and citrus flavors together.
 It’s optional, but recommended!

 Why Rhubarb Freezer Jam?